9th8/up-to-date-real-world-haskell/19-error-handling.md

     The use of `Maybe` was convenient, but has come at a cost. `divBy` can no longer handle infinite lists as input.
-Since the result is `Maybe [a]`, the entire input list must be examined before we can be sure that we won\'t be returning `Nothing` due to a zero somewhere in it.
+Since the result is `Maybe [a]`, the entire input list must be examined before we can be sure that we won't be returning `Nothing` due to a zero somewhere in it.
 You can verify this is the case by attempting one of our earlier examples: